-Best rainy day attraction: The cellar-door experience at nearby Buxton Ridge winery is an ideal distraction from the elements.
+Best rainy-day attraction: The cellar-door experience at nearby Buxton Ridge winery is an ideal distraction from the elements.

 Budget tip: Mountain biking in these parts is spectacular.
 And free!

-Stay at: BIG4 Taggerty Holiday Park.
+Book now: BIG4 Taggerty Holiday Park.

 BIG4 parks 2-2.5 hours from Melbourne CBD (all times approximate)

 A crowd-pulling fixture along the Great Ocean Road, Apollo Bay is another leading seaside town that proves instantly gripping for holidaymakers.
 There’s no wonder it’s so popular for weekend escapes from Melbourne.

 Best outdoor attraction: Bring the camera and admire incredible scenery from Marriners Lookout.

 Best rainy-day attraction: Fascinating shipwreck stories abound at Apollo Bay museum.

 Underrated attraction: Karmic Goat Soapworks.
 Yes, you read correctly.